-Links to this article are strongly encouraged, and this article may be republished without further permission if published as written and if credit is given to the author, Integrated Crop Management News, and Iowa State University Extension and Outreach.
-If this article is to be used in any other manner, permission from the author is required.
-This article was originally published on April 2, 2020.
-The information contained within may not be the most current and accurate depending on when it is accessed.
+Links to these articles are strongly encouraged.
+Articles may be republished without further permission if published as written and if credit is given to the author, Integrated Crop Management News, and Iowa State University Extension and Outreach.
+If articles are used in any other manner, permission from the author is required.

 The weather this year has been quite variable – several warm days followed by a cold, snowy week in April is just one example of the dramatic changes we’ve experienced in air temperatures (Figure 1).
 Each winter, we receive the question “Will insect pests be worse/better this year?”, and cold snaps during the spring cause people to wonder “Do fluctuating temperatures affect pest populations?”
 The short answer to these questions: it depends, but probably not.

 Over the past two decades, scientists and beekeepers alike observed drastic declines in bee populations.
 On average, beekeepers lose significantly more honey bee colonies each year and fewer native bee species are spotted in the wild.
 This is especially apparent in the Midwest where research conducted at Iowa State University observes multiple factors that contribute to the decline in bees and other pollinators.
 According to an annual Bee Informed Partnership survey, Iowa beekeepers typically lose between 40-60% of their hives each year.